Skip to main content

 The core of the privacy question begins here, with the nature of this data and who gets to see it.
 When a wellness program is offered as part of a group health plan, the Health Insurance Portability and Accountability Act (HIPAA) often provides a layer of protection.

 Yet, many corporate wellness challenges exist outside of this structure.
-They are offered directly by the employer or a third-party vendor, placing them in a legal gray area where HIPAA’s stringent protections for do not apply.
+They are offered directly by the employer or a third-party vendor, placing them in a legal gray area where HIPAA’s stringent protections for health information do not apply.
 The information your device collects is, in this context, consumer data rather than protected health information.
 This distinction is subtle, yet it fundamentally alters the landscape of your privacy.

 The Data We Generate